Chicken Rogan Josh Recipe (Traditional Kashmiri Style)

 What is Ratanjot?

 Typically, Rogan Josh is not overly spicy.
-It has a balanced blend of spices, giving it depth and flavor, but it’s not typically a hot curry.
+It has a balanced blend of spices that gives it depth and flavor, but it’s not typically a hot curry.
 However, you can add more heat by adding more chili powder or fresh chilies.

 How do I make Rogan Josh in Muslim style?

-Sauté 1 cup of chopped onions and 2 tablespoons of chopped garlic in oil before adding the chicken to the recipe in the traditional Kashmiri Muslim style.
+Sauté 1 cup of chopped onions and 2 tablespoons of chopped garlic in oil for 8-10 minutes, then add the chicken in the traditional Kashmiri Muslim style.

 Serving Suggestions